 However, a college education is not priceless, and the reality of the situation is that college is extremely expensive.
 Since 1980, the price of college has gone up by more than 150%, and the growth rate of this increase is 19 times faster than that of the family median income in the U.S.

 Many people turn to student loans to help them pay for college.
 Unfortunately, despite various programs designed to help people pay off these loans, student loan debt has led to a financial crisis in its own right.
-According to the Federal Reserve Bank of New York, together, student loan borrowers owed $1.57 trillion in student loan debt as of September 2022.
+According to the Federal Reserve Bank of New York, student loan borrowers owed $1.57 trillion in student loan debt as of September 2022.

-Discharging Student Loans Through Bankruptcy
+How To Discharge Student Loans Through Bankruptcy

 Although resolving student loan debt through bankruptcy is possible, it’s so difficult that most bankruptcy lawyers won’t even accept cases focused on this type of debt.

-There are many legal cases and extensive legislation that pertains to this matter.
+There are many legal cases and extensive legislation that pertain to this matter.
 To simplify the discussion, the main obstacle preventing discharge is a very restrictive and broad requirement that you must definitively prove your student loans cause undue hardship for you and your family.
 This may sound easy enough, but most courts believe student loans don’t cause such hardships on their own, especially because there are resources for paying them off, namely income-based repayment plans.

 We know repayment plans often don’t go far enough to efficiently resolve student loans.
 It is often still possible for these loans, like other ones, to be overwhelming and unmanageable financial burdens.
 Our office can help you assess your financial situation and determine which type of bankruptcy would be best for you—most often Chapter 7 or Chapter 13.
 We can also assist you with the necessary paperwork, including your petition and adversary proceeding, and represent your interests throughout the entire case.